nwisnewski89/nick.wisnewski.io/content/resume/philanthropi/index.md

 ## Reason for Leaving

-Was concerned with the stability of the company due to struggles finding funding, as well as the loss of key resources - Lead QA position vacated and not backfilled, as well as Lead DevOps.
+Was concerned with the stability of the company due to struggles finding funding, as well as the loss of key resources - Lead QA Engineer position vacated and not backfilled, as well as Lead DevOps Egineer.